 David, René & John E.C.
 Brierly, Major Legal Systems in the World Today, 3d ed.
 (K583.D3812 1985).
 A classic, this book classifies legal systems into families based on Western conceptions of law.

 Elgar Encyclopedia of Comparative Law, 2d ed.
 (Ref.
 K48 .E42 2012) provides information on the legal systems of about 20 countries, along with essays on a variety of topics.

-Glendon, Mary Ann, Michael W. Gordon & Paolo G. Carozza, Comparative Legal Traditions in a Nutshell, 3d ed.
-(Reserve K560.G43 2008) is a basic introduction to the topic.
+Glendon, Mary Ann, Michael W. Gordon & Paolo G. Carozza, Comparative Legal Traditions in a Nutshell, 4th ed.
+(Reserves K560.G43 2016) is a basic introduction to the topic.

-- International Encyclopedia of Comparative Law (K48.I58).
-This is an excellent introduction to foreign legal systems, but it is in need of updating.
+- International Encyclopedia of Comparative Law (K48.I582).
+This is an excellent (though incomplete) introduction to foreign legal systems, with each volume focused on a different area of law.
 The "National Reports" volumes provide introductions to the legal systems of various countries.

 JuriGlobe: World Legal Systems is a research project from the Faculty of Law of the University of Ottawa that includes general information on the variety of legal systems in the world.

 Law and Judicial Systems of Nations, 4th ed., rev. (Ref.
 K583 .W67 2002).
 Brief overviews of the legal system and court structure of 193 countries.

 Legal Systems of the World: A Political, Social, and Cultural Encyclopedia (Herbert M. Kritzer, ed.)
 (Ref.
 K48 .L44 2002 & online).
 This four-volume set is arranged alphabetically by country and subject; the country entries provide an historical overview, a discussion of the legal system and short bibliographies.